Advertisment

 step 1 crop the killer image

-The first thing that we have to do is to crop the man.
+The first thing that we have to do is to remove the background.
 Use the Pen Tool (Path option selected) to draw the killer shape.
 Work carefully, zoom in, to obtain the perfect crop.

 We can use also Zoom in and the Eraser Tool, hard round brush, to delete the background.
 Don't bother about the head and hair because we will replace it anyway.
 This is how it will look like:

 step 1 pumpkin killer cropped

 Duplicate the Killer1 layer to have a backup copy in case something goes wrong.
 There are a couple of things that are not right with this image.
-Fist of wall i will use the Clone Stamp Tool to hide the necklace and the hand tattoo.
+Fist of wall I will use the Clone Stamp Tool to hide the necklace and the hand tattoo.
 Zoom in the image for a better result and also use a lower size brush 5px or even 3px, 100% hardness.

-step 2 adjust killer imageAnother thing that bothers me is the image resolution and quality, meaning that the killer outfit is too dark and noisy.
+Another thing that bothers me is the image resolution and quality, meaning that the killer outfit is too dark and noisy.
 So I need to apply the Noise Reduction Filter.
+So duplicate the Killer1 and call this layer Killer2.
+Go to Filter > Noise > Reduce Noise and do the following settings:

-step 2 adjust the pumpkin killer imageNow I will apply another filter to reduce even more the noise.
-Go to Filter - Blur - Surface Blur:
+Now I will apply another filter to reduce even more the noise.
+Go to Filter > Blur > Surface Blur:

-step 2 apply filter blur surface blurrAs you can see the new image from Killer2 layer is now too smooth and a little dark.
-So a simple way to lighten it is to change the Blending Mode of Killer2 Layer from Normal to Screen 100%.
+As you can see the new image from Killer2 layer is now too smooth and a little dark.
+So a simple way to lighten it is to change the Blending Mode of Killer2 layer from Normal to Screen 100%.

 step 2 blend to normal

-Step 3 - Add the Pumpkin Head
+Add the Pumpkin Image

+Copy this image pumpkin in a new layer.
+Rename this layer Pumpkin1 and place it above all the other layers.
+Remove the background of the pumpkin image.
 I did not scale the pumpkin yet because I want to retouch it, remodel it, add face features and than scale it to a proper size.

 Use the Clone Stamp Tool to hide the little skin imperfections

-Step 4 - Add the Pumpkin Eyes
+Add the Evil Eyes

-In this step I will add creepy eyes to the pumpkin.
+In this step I will add creepy eyes to the Halloween pumpkin.
 But first I need to change the shape of the eyes.
 Duplicate the Pumpkin layer and call it Pumpkin2 layer.
+Use Filter > Liquify to change the shape, using the Forward Warp Tool.
+Zoom in to 150% and choose brush size 60, brush density 100, brush pressure 49.

 step 4 filter liquify and use the warp tool

+Leave the eye shape like this for now and copy this scary eyes stock photo.
+Name this layer Scary Eyes layer and place it behind the Pumpkin2 layer.
 Select the left eye and remove the rest.
-Go to Edit - Transform - Rotate or click CTRL+T. Copy the eye layer and flip it horizontally and place it on the right.
+Go to Edit > Transform > Rotate or click CTRL+T. Copy the eye layer and flip it horizontally and place it on the right.
 Merge the left and right eye layers.

 Edit - Transform - Rotate

-Step 5 - Remodel the Pumpkin Mouth
+Remodel the Pumpkin Mouth

-Pick the color #6b1e04 and with the Brush Tool, size between 10 and 3 px draw the shape of the mouth.
+Pick the color #6b1e04 and with the Brush Tool(size between 10 and 3 px) draw the shape of the mouth.
 Use also the Clone Stamp Tool to adjust the brighten part of the mouth.

 step 5 remodel the pumpkin mouth

 Select the pumpkin mouth with the Magic Wand Tool and copy this selection in a new layer.
 Call this layer Mouth layer.
-In the new layer with the selection still active go to Select - Modify - Contract and set 8px.
+In the new layer with the selection still active go to Select > Modify > Contract and set 8px.
 Than right click on the selection and choose Select Inverse.
+With the Burn Tool darken that area, Range Midtones, Exposure 20%.
+Go to Filter > Blur > Gaussian Blur 3,5 px.

 adjust the pumpkin mouth Filter - Blur - Gaussian Blur

-Step 6 - Add Scary Teeth
+Add Scary Teeth

 The mouth needs teeth to be more scary.
-So I have found this really nice stock image Teeth Front by Ellidegg
+So I have found this really nice stock image Teeth Front by Ellidegg Resize the image and crop the down teeth .

 adjust the teeth